GreenFoxy/Smart-contract-V/BountyHunt.md

 Abstract
 ------
-A smart contract implement for BountyHunt, allows users call `grantBounty(address beneficiary, uint amount)` to save ethers as bounty in this contract and appoint the beneficiary who will be able to claim this bounty by calling `claimBounty()`.
+A smart contract implement for BountyHunt, allows users to call `grantBounty(address beneficiary, uint amount)` to save ethers as bounty in this contract and appoint the beneficiary who will be able to claim this bounty by calling `claimBounty()`.